 Under the OUI Agreement, we agreed to fund three years' worth of salaries for Dr. Craig Thompson in the University' Department of Zoology through a sponsored research agreement with Oxford University, as well as royalties on all net sales of licensed products, along with certain development and milestone payments (among others).
-For additional details regarding our relationship with OUI, see the section entitled "Business - Intellectual Property - License Agreement Between Oxford University Innovation Limited and Blue Water Vaccines Inc." included elsewhere in this prospectus.
+For additional details regarding our relationship with OUI, see the section entitled "Business - Intellectual Property - License Agreement Between Oxford University Innovation Limited and Blue Water Vaccines Inc." and Notes 5 and 7 to our financial statements included elsewhere in this Report.
 The OUI license includes:

-U.S. Patent Granted Claim Foreign Application No. U.S. Patent No. Type U.S. Expiration Counterparts 16/326,749 11,123,422 Compositions and method of treatment 8/25/2037 Pending applications in Australia, Canada, China, EU and Japan 17/458,712 pending pending [8/25/2037]
+U.S. Patent Application No. U.S. Patent No. Granted Claim Type U.S. Expiration Foreign Counterparts 16/326,749 11,123,422 Compositions and method of treatment 8/25/2037 Pending applications in Australia, Canada, China, EU and Japan 17/458,712 pending pending [8/25/2037]